ESMValGroup/ESMValTool_Tutorial/_episodes/04-recipe.md

 nano recipe_python.yml
 ```

-For reference, you can also view the recipe by unfolding the box below. !FIXME update the recipe.
+For reference, you can also view the recipe by unfolding the box below.

 > ## recipe_python.yml
 >